 Writing isn’t always the easiest thing.
 Thankfully, there are all types of apps out there to help you stay organized and focused.
-Whether you are writing for a living or just making a grocery list, these apps will help you complete your project with ease.
+Whether you are writing for a living or just making a grocery list, these free apps for writers will help you complete your project with ease.

 The free ProWritingAid online editing tool allows you to upload your documents and access more than 20 in-depth writing reports, which will help you improve the strength and clarity of your texts quickly and easily.